Cacique: Cacicas in colonial Mexico

-Cacicas played significant roles as female leaders and entrepreneurs within indigenous Mexican communities.
+Cacicas played significant roles as female leaders and entrepreneurs within Indigenous Mexican communities.
 These women held titles independently, distinct from their husbands, and did not lose their status if they married outside their rank.
 Cacicas possessed financial insight, engaging in business transactions like property dealings and managing financial networks.
 They owned valuable assets including land, homes, and livestock, often securing the best and most fertile territories.

-Despite their entrepreneurial focus, cacicas also wielded considerable authority, acknowledged by native communities, the Spanish Crown, and the Catholic Church.
+Despite their entrepreneurial focus, cacicas also wielded considerable authority, acknowledged by Indigenous communities, the Spanish Crown, and the Catholic Church.
 Their status rivaled high-ranking Spanish men, with privileges like special treatment at religious ceremonies and even distinguished burial sites.
 This recognition extended beyond their ancestors, surpassing the rank of notable figures such as Isabel Moctezuma and her lineage.

-The multifaceted roles of cacicas highlight their integral contributions to Mexican society under Spanish rule, demonstrating their adeptness in economic enterprise, societal leadership, and cultural influence across indigenous communities.
+The multifaceted roles of cacicas highlight their integral contributions to Mexican society under Spanish rule, demonstrating their adeptness in economic enterprise, societal leadership, and cultural influence across Indigenous communities.